trinaymithra/Data-Mining-and-Predictive-Analysis/README.md

 # Data-Mining-and-Predictive-Analysis
-Various algorithms used in basic Data Mining
+Various algorithms used in basic Data Mining coded in python